With a graham cracker crust, brownie center, and a mini marshmallow topping, these S’mores Brownies are destined to become a favorite treat!

 - In the microwave, melt butter and chocolate together.
 Stir often, till smooth and melted.

 - Stir in sugar, vanilla and salt.
 Stir in eggs one at a time, followed by flour.
 Stir until very smooth, till mixture pulls away from sides of the bowl.
-Spread batter into prepared pan and bake for 18 minutes.
+Spread batter into prepared pan and bake for 18+ minutes or until brownies pull away from the sides of the pan and middle looks set*.

 - Let cool completely, then sprinkle with enough marshmallows to cover the surface of the brownies in one even layer.